Ticks – ugh! They’re creepy and they can carry disease.

-These range from spot-ons and sprays or collars that repel insects including brands your vet may prescribe like …
+These include spot-ons and sprays or collars that repel insects.
+They include brands your vet may prescribe like …

 These pesticides are toxic and can all cause risky side effects in your dog.

-There are also some new oral flea and tick preventives, which are given monthly or every three months … the brand names are Nexgard, Bravecto, and Simparica.
+There are also some new oral flea and tick preventives.
+You give them monthly or every three months.
+The brand names are Nexgard, Bravecto, and Simparica.

-You might think it sounds very convenient to just give your dog a tasty chew every month or so … but there are risks involved.
+You might think it sounds very convenient to just give your dog a tasty chew every month or so … but they’re very risky.

 These drugs circulate in your dog’s bloodstream.
 Once in the blood, they work by attacking the nervous system of the insect to kill it.

 This means they can also be dangerous for your dog.

-A number of side effects have been reported, like vomiting, lethargy, diarrhea, and seizures … and once these drugs are in your dog’s bloodstream, they will stay there for several weeks or even months.
+Once these drugs are in your dog’s bloodstream, they’ll be there for several weeks or even months.

 So if your dog has an adverse reaction, you can’t get it out of his system!Bravecto, Nexgard, And Simparica: Are These Oral Flea And Tick Preventives Safe?]

 3 Natural Solutions

-- Garlic – Garlic helps repel fleas and ticks when it’s excreted through your dog’s skin.
-You may think garlic is toxic to your dog but it’s actually a healthy addition to your dog’s diet.
-The key is to feed the right dose – about 1/3 tsp of fresh chopped garlic for per 10 lbs of your dog’s body weight.
+- Garlic – Garlic helps repel fleas and ticks as the odor comes through your dog’s skin.
+Don’t think garlic is toxic to your dog!
+It’s a healthy addition to your dog’s diet.
+The key is to feed the right dose – about 1/3 tsp of fresh chopped garlic per 10 lbs of your dog’s body weight.

 - Apple Cider Vinegar – Give your dog 1/2 tsp per day per 25 lbs of body weight.
 Add it to your dog’s food or water bowl.
-The apple cider vinegar adds acidity to your dog’s blood which makes him less appealing to ticks and also fleas.
+The apple cider vinegar adds acidity to your dog’s blood.
+This makes him less appealing to ticks – and fleas too!

 2. Topical Tick Preventives